Machine Learning Green's Functions of Strongly Correlated Hubbard Models: Methods

 which can be converted to the ML-GF $G^{\text{pred}}$ via Dyson's equation by combining \hbox{$\Sigma^\text{pred} = \Re(\Sigma^\text{pred}) + \mathrm{i} \Im(\Sigma^\text{pred})$} with $G_0$.
 The feature vector $\mathbf{f}_{ij}$ is independent of frequency $\omega_k$ and contains the following 54 elements

 We include the on-site repulsion $U$ and the matrix elements $(i,j)$ of the core Hamiltonian matrix $h$, the Fock matrix $F$, the Coulomb matrix $J$, the exchange matrix $K$, and the one-electron reduced density matrix $\rho$.
-Additionally, we provide the respective real and imaginary matrix elements of the HF-GF $G_{0}(\omega_n)$ for $2N_{\omega_n}$ different imaginary frequencies from a modified Gauss-Legendre grid, where $N_{\omega_n} = 6$, and the hybridization function $\Delta(\omega_n)$, defined separately for on- and off-diagonal elements
+Although the Fock matrix $F$ is linearly related to the static features $(h,J,K)$, including it serves as a form of feature augmentation and may improve ML performance by stabilizing the regression.
+Additionally, we provide the respective real and imaginary matrix elements of the HF-GF $G_{0}(\omega_n)$ and the hybridization function $\Delta(\omega_n)$\cite{doi:10.1021/acs.jctc.3c01146, doi.org/10.1038/s43588-025-00810-z, PhysRevX.11.021006, 10.1021/acs.jctc.9b00934}, defined separately for on- and off-diagonal elements

 where $E_F$ is determined from HF calculations.
 We also include a first order $G_0 W_0$ calculation for the self-energy $\Sigma_{\text{GW}}(\omega_n)$.
-Note that $\Delta(\omega_n)$ and $\Sigma_{\text{GW}}(\omega_n)$ are computed for $N_{\omega_n}$ imaginary frequency values.
+Note that $\Delta(\omega_n)$ and $\Sigma_{\text{GW}}(\omega_n)$ are computed for $N_{\omega_n} = 6$ imaginary frequency values from a modified Gauss-Legendre grid, while $G_{0}(\omega_n)$ is computed on a denser grid of $2\cdot N_{\omega_n} = 12$ imaginary frequencies.
 All features are transformed from M.O. to A.O. basis.
 We use a min-max normalization and log-scaling on all feature vectors to enhance the predictive quality by ensuring that the features are distributed evenly.
 The predicted self-energy is symmetrized with respect to the diagonal axis.

 For a given feature vector $\Tilde{\mathbf{f}}$, our KRR model \hbox{$f^m = f^{\text{on/off},\text{Re/Im}, \omega_k}$} predicts: